lawrence-V/lawrence-V/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about tech realted stuff
 - 📫 How to reach me: Gmail - lawrencevaldez027@gmail.com
+- 📫 How to reach me: LinkedIn - [lawrencevaldez027@gmail.com](https://www.linkedin.com/in/lawrence-valdez-0337a0212/)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I can make you smile =)